AdobeDocs/experience-manager-65.pt-BR/help/sites-classic-ui-authoring/classic-page-author-edit-mode.md

 ---
 title: Componentes para criação de página
 seo-title: Components for Page Authoring
-description: Os componentes estão disponíveis ao editar uma página da guia Componentes do sidekick e do seletor Inserir novo componente (quando você clica duas vezes na área Arrastar componentes ou ativos aqui ).
+description: Os componentes estão disponíveis ao editar uma página na guia Componentes do sidekick e no seletor Inserir novo componente (ao clicar duas vezes na área Arrastar componentes ou ativos aqui).
 seo-description: The components are available when editing a page from the Components tab of the sidekick and the Insert New Component selector (when you double-click in the Drag components or assets here area).
 uuid: c353073d-d4d1-4529-b8bd-d0ca302cc9a0
 contentOwner: User